-Limited Market Value - Restriction on the amount of the growth in a property's estimated market value that is subject to taxation.
+Limited Market Value - restriction on the amount of the growth in a property's estimated market value that is subject to taxation.
 A growth limitation was applied to residential homestead, residential seasonal recreational, timber and agricultural property in tax year 2006 but was phased out by 2008.

-Local Impact Note - An analysis of the fiscal impact of proposed legislation or administrative rule changes on local governments and school districts.
-Notes are prepared by the Minnesota Management and Budget at the request of the chair or ranking minority member of the House or Senate Tax Committee.
+Local Impact Note - An analysis of the fiscal impact of certain legislation or administrative rules proposing state-mandates on local governments including school districts.
+Notes are prepared by the Minnesota Management and Budget at the request of the chair or ranking minority member of the House or Senate Tax, Finance or Ways & Means Committees (M.S.
+3.986-3.988).